dd32/add-from-server/readme.txt

 Add From Server is designed to help ease this pain, You can upload a bunch of files via FTP (Or your favourite transmission method) and simply import those files from the webserver directly into WordPress.

 == Changelog ==

+= 3.3.3 =
+ * Fixes some scenario's where the translation warning sticks around for translated (and other english locales)
+ * Fixes a PHP Warning
+ * Support per-user locales
+ * Bumps required version of WordPress to 4.5+

 = 3.3.2 =
  * Security Fix: Fixes a CSRF vulnerability which could be used to trick a user into importing a large file to their site.
 Props to Edwin Molenaar (https://www.linkedin.com/in/edwinmolenaar)